 Kendall Kendall Village Center Professional Arts Bldg., Suite 111 8501 SW 124th Avenue, Miami, FL 33183 Directions

 Ft.
 Lauderdale-Davie Center for Collaborative Research, 4th Floor 3301 College Avenue Fort Lauderdale, FL 33314 Directions

 Trust your health care to those who teach it.

 Call us today to set up an appointment:

 Mon-Fri: 9 am - 5 pm

 The INIM is currently accepting new patients in our Kendall and Davie locations.
 If you would like to make an appointment, please call 954.262.2850

-As of October 1, 2016, the INIM no longer accepts private insurance and is non-participating in Medicare.
-All patients are required to pay for their visit at the time of service.
+As of October 1, 2016, the INIM no longer accepts private insurance and all patients are required to pay for their visit at the time of service.
 If the patient has insurance, the patient will be responsible for submitting the paid invoice of the visit to their insurance company for any reimbursement.
-If the patient has Medicare, the INIM will submit the paid invoice directly to Medicare on behalf of the patient.

 Thank you for your interest in the Institute for Neuro-Immune Medicine.

 Created in 2012, The Institute for Neuro-Immune Medicine (INIM) operates in a patient oriented environment that is committed to providing customized treatment plans with thorough followup and patient review.
 As a result, our patients receive comprehensive care that is personally tailored for their best result.